jcgneto/CV/README.md

 Postdoctoral resercher working on Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

 # Research areas of interest

+Microbial ecology
-Ecology and epidemiology of Foodborne pathogens
+Ecology of Foodborne pathogens

 # Publications